starling021/Phishing-API/README.md

 2) Host the PHP (PHP7 is supported!) from a web service (Apache, Nginx, IIS, etc)

-3) Configure /var/www/html/config.php with your variables
+3) Configure `/var/www/html/config.php` with your variables

-4) Limit Access to the "Results" Directories (Apache's Basic Auth is Recommended)
+4) Limit Access to the "Results" Directories `/var/www/html/results` and `/var/www/html/phishingdocs/results` (Apache's Basic Auth is Recommended)

 5) Use HTTPS (Let's Encrypt!) and a Domain for the Hosted API

 6) Optionally run Responder and BeEF in a screen session and import the crontab file

-7) Enable browscap in your php.ini config and point to it in your web directory "/var/www/html/browscap.ini" (included in this repo)
+7) Enable browscap in your php.ini config and point to it in your web directory `/var/www/html/browscap.ini` (included in this repo)

 8) Enjoy! :)  Message me if you have any issues.
 This does not work on Windows!